andreasweishaupt/AdlerDevelopmentEnvironment/moodle/README.md

 ⚠️ This has to be done after every reboot.

+### Download moodle script
+To download moodle, run the following script: `./download_moodle.sh`.
+It is downloading moodle to `/home/<wsl username>/moodle` and installs all plugins of the "main" release set ([found here](https://github.com/ProjektAdLer/moodle-docker/blob/main/plugin-releases.json)).
+The plugins are installed as git repository, therefore it is possible to directly start developing on them.

 ### Installation Script
 ⚠️ **Run this script only once.
 To run again, execute the uninstall script first.**
 ⚠️ **All Paths in this Step are hardcoded.
 So use them as they are mentioned here!**
-1. **Download Moodle**:
-    - Download and place the Moodle folder in `/home/<wsl username>/moodle`.
-    `curl -o moodle-latest-403.zip https://download.moodle.org/download.php/direct/stable403/moodle-latest-403.zip && unzip moodle-latest-403.zip && rm moodle-latest-403.zip`

-    - Download plugins and copy them to respective folders in `/home/<wsl username>/moodle`.
-If installing without plugins the section "setup for plugins" of the setup script will fail.

-    The Plugins are located in the AdLer Repo.
-The Respetive Folders are mentioned in this Article: [[Moodle Plugins]](https://moodledev.io/docs/apis/plugintypes)

-2. **Execute the Script**:
+1. **Execute the setup Script**:
    The [setup.sh bash script](setup.sh) sets up your environment, including installing required packages, setting up the database, and configuring Apache and PHP.

 ### uninstall script